-Researchers at Hopkins and UCLA recently looked into the prevalence of the potentially neuropathic strains of campylobacter in commercial poultry products, right off of supermarket shelves.
-Of 65 isolates of campylobacter they found, only about 60% were in the three classes most associated with the development of paralysis.
-So the odds may only be 50;50 or so that you might be bringing home something that could trigger Guillain-barre syndrome..
+Researchers at Hopkins and UCLA recently looked into the prevalence of the potentially neuropathic strains of Campylobacter in commercial poultry products, right off of supermarket shelves.
+Of 65 isolates of Campylobacter, they found only about 60% were in the three classes most associated with the development of paralysis.
+So the odds may be only 50/50 or so that you might be bringing home something that could trigger Guillain-Barré syndrome.

 Once that meat thermometer hits the right temperature, any and all fecal contamination is cooked.
-You could let your kids play it, you could rub your toothbrush on it, all viruses and bacteria are dead.
-You could still, I don’t know, choke on a chicken bone, puncture an artery and bleed to death, but the infectious disease problem with chicken is between when you first touch the package at the store and when it finally makes it into the pot.
+You could let your kids play with it; you could rub your toothbrush on it.
+All viruses and bacteria are dead.
+You could still, I don’t know, choke on a chicken bone, puncture an artery, and bleed to death, but the infectious disease problem with chicken is between when you first touch the package at the store, and when it finally makes it into the pot.

-You can have all the safe cooking labels you want, but that won’t raise awareness that bacteria from the surface of the chicken meat can stick to the hands of the cook or could be spread in the kitchen environment and subsequently may contaminate ready-to-eat foods like salads or already cooked foods accompanying the meal.
+You can have all the safe cooking labels you want, but that won’t raise awareness that bacteria from the surface of the chicken meat can stick to the hands of the cook, or could be spread in the kitchen environment, and subsequently may contaminate ready-to-eat foods, like salads, or already cooked foods, accompanying the meal.

-Why don’t we have that kind of label?
+Why don’t we have that kind of label instead of just safe cooking?
 Consumer surveys show that the majority of people want to see that kind of information on food packaging.
-Why not just name poultry meat and eggs as likely contamination sources with food-borne pathogens like Salmonella and Campylobacter.
-The problem with that is it has been shown that this sort of ‘naming and blaming’ infection risks to poultry meat and eggs may result in a drop of poultry meat and egg consumption.
+Why not just name poultry, meat, and eggs as likely contamination sources with foodborne pathogens like Salmonella and Campylobacter?
+Good for consumer safety, public health.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by veganmontreal.